WayScience/playbooks/internal/remote_access.md

 - Once download it, open up Global Protect VPN

-  - Enter CU anschutz username and password (This step assumes you have already follow the installation instructions)
+  - Enter CU anschutz username and password (this step assumes you have already follow the installation instructions)

   - Once you see the \`connected\` message, your VPN is active!